 Mathematical development, literacy and spatial awareness complement a child's social and emotional development.
 Cultivating strong pre-literacy and pre-numeracy skills give children a solid academic foundation through phonemic awareness and number concepts.
 By the time our youngest learners leave our Early Childhood programme, they are well prepared to deepen their understanding and learning in our dynamic Primary School.

 They will be well prepared to take on the next phase of their education and will be excited to progress throughout their learning journey.
 They will have been supported to reach all the key milestones during the Early Childhood Programme and will leave with the key skills and knowledge required to build on this.
-The Early Childhood Programme encourages children to ask questions, to always inquire further and to be hands-on with their learning.
+Our Early Childhood Programmes at OWIS Nanyang and One World Preschool, Mountbatten encourage children to ask questions, to always inquire further and to be hands-on with their learning.

 If you would like to find out more about our Early Childhood programme or our later years opportunities, please contact us and we will be happy to guide you through these.